Department of Mental Retardation

 The mission of the Department of Mental Retardation is to join with others to create the conditions under which all people with mental retardation can experience presence and participation in Connecticut town life, opportunities to develop and exercise competence, opportunities to make choices in the pursuit of a personal future, good relationships with family members and friends, and respect and dignity.

 The Department of Mental Retardation, with the advice of the Council on Mental Retardation, is responsible for the planning, development, and administration of complete, comprehensive, and integrated statewide services for persons with mental retardation and persons medically diagnosed as having Prader-Willi Syndrome.
-DMR provides services within available appropriations through a decentralized system that relies on private provider agencies under contract or enrolled with the Department, in addition to the state operated services.
-These services include residential placement and in-home supports, day and vocational programs, early intervention, family support, respite, case management, and other periodic services such as transportation, interpreter services, and clinical services.
+DMR provides services within available appropriations through a decentralized system that relies on private provider agencies with which the department contracts.
+These services include residential placement, day programs, early intervention, family support, respite and case management.

 Commitment to affirmative action is incorporated into all aspects of DMR’s employment process including recruitment, selection, hiring, training, promotions, benefits, compensation, layoffs, and terminations.
 It is the objective of the Department to achieve the full and fair participation of women, African-Americans, Hispanics, persons with disabilities, and other protected groups in our workforce.

 The Council on Developmental Disabilities is an independent entity, operating under the federal Developmental Disabilities Act (PL 106-402), composed of Governor-appointed members, and attached administratively to the Department of Mental Retardation.
 The mission of the Council is to promote full inclusion of all people with disabilities in community life.
-In 2004-2005, the Council budget was $685,216 for initiatives on inclusive child care, education, and recreation, employment, housing, self-advocacy with kids, a family conference, culturally appropriate supports, social role valorization training, community building and transportation.
+In 2001-2002, the Council budget was $765,349 for initiatives on the Americans with Disabilities Act and Olmstead implementation, Partners In Policymaking, a family conference, personal assistance, inclusive education, culturally appropriate supports, respite care, self-advocacy with kids, and a General Assembly Commission to explore expansion of state services and supports to all people with developmental disabilities.